michawets/CA-Microsoft-WVD_ARM-Workshop/Create WVD Hostpool and VM for Pooled usage/readme.md

 [Start](/CA-Microsoft-WVD_ARM-Workshop/) / [Create WVD Workspace, Hostpool and VMs from the Azure Marketplace](/CA-Microsoft-WVD_ARM-Workshop/Create%20WVD%20Hostpool%20and%20VM%20for%20Pooled%20usage/)
 # Create WVD Workspace, Hostpool and VMs from the Azure Marketplace

 In this step, we will create a WVD Workspace, Hostpool & VMs within our Windows Virtual Desktop subscription for Pooled usage.
-The tasks include:
+The task include:

 * Create a WVD Workspace
 * Create a WVD Hostpool